 The requirements for the Bachelor of Social Work (B.S.W.) degree are listed under the Department of Sociology and Social Work.
 Specific general studies requirements and Social Work requirements are detailed.
-Students may not take as a second (double) major a subject not permitted as a major in this degree.
+Double majors are not allowed in the B.S.W. degree.